Beat the summer heat the traditional way with these Japanese folding fans!

 Japanese hand fans are one of the most eco-friendly ways to cool yourself down.
 Their elegant design and stunning array of patterns also make them excellent gifts.

 On this page, you can view our handpicked collection of Japanese folding hand fans.
-All are authentic and made in Japan.
+All are authentic and made here in Japan.

-Types of Japanese hand fans
+Types of Japanese folding fans

-Learn more about Japanese folding hand fans
+Learn more about Japanese folding fans

 In general, there are two types of Japanese hand fans: the folding fan and the flat fan.